 - Elect, change, or terminate the Health Savings Account (HSA) if enrolled in the CDHP (email the Benefits Team directly with any changes outside of the open enrollment period)

 When experiencing a life event, it is a good time to review life and TIAA retirement plan beneficiary designations.
 Life event changes do not automatically change beneficiary designations.
 Employees may review and/or update their life insurance beneficiary information in HR Self Service.
 Contact TIAA to review and/or update retirement plan beneficiary information.

-- Changes for all life events, except for those as a result of the birth or adoption of a child, are effective the first of the month coincident with or next following the date of the event.
-In the case of birth or adoption, the effective date is retroactive to the date of the birth or adoption.
+- Changes for life events are effective first day of the month coincident with or next following the date of the event.

 - Changes to benefit plans must be consistent with the life event and correspond with a gain or loss of eligibility for coverage.
 For example, marriage is a change in which employees may add their spouse to current coverage, but cannot enroll in the vision plan not previously elected.